po5/memo/README.md

 Some scripts only write a history file without the ability to navigate it.
 Scripts that do, by design, read the entire history before displaying your files.
 This means they will get slower with time, while memo reads only what it needs.
 Despite reading little data, it lets you browse as far back as you'd like.
+It even has a search feature!
 The file format used allows you to retroactively change display and filtering options.
 It supports displaying titles of YouTube and other web videos.
 History is global and works across multiple instances of mpv by default, can be set to per-instance volatile history as well.